flashbackzoo/notes-measuring-ux/README.md

 ### Nominal

 An unordered list of groups / categories.
 For example - Windows users, Mac users, and Linux users.
 Or users in different geographical locations.
-One groups is not inherently better than another.
+One group is not inherently better than another.

 These are typically [independent variables](#independent) used to segment data by different groups.